MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 * DB data is organised in files of records, i.e. each table stored in one file
 * File data blocks store these records
     * Each file data block is ~1-10kB and is stored on a disk block
-* Each disk block is stored on a multiple of stored on a multiple of disk sectors
+* Each disk block is stored on a multiple of disk sectors

 ### Block Access:
 * A physical disk block address consists of: